Ministry of Religious Education

 The Sunday sessions focus on that Sunday’s readings, looking to gain deeper insights into the readings and how they may be applied to daily living.
 These sessions are facilitated by Dr. Terri Hill, 410-997-0902, and Mr. Kenneth Howard, 410-281- 9393, but all members are encouraged to teach and share with one another through the guidance of the Holy Spirit.
 Participants are encouraged to bring a breakfast food to share, but do not let lack of a contribution to hinder participation.

-Our Marvelous Monday sessions begin with a potluck supper at 6:00 p.m.
-After supper, Bible Study is from 7:00 p.m. to 8:00 p.m., either on the Scripture for the upcoming Sunday or various Biblical themes.
-Annye Bynum is the moderator, along with volunteers.
+Our Wonderful Wednesday Bible Study is from 7:00 p.m. to 8:00 p.m., either on the Scripture for the upcoming Sunday or various Biblical themes.
+These sessions are facilitated by Annye Bynum, 410-608-8109, along with volunteers.
+All are welcome, come join us.
+This is a good mid-week vitamin.

 On Thursday mornings, Fr.
 Rich leads Bible Study beginning at 11:00 a.m.
 The group typically focuses on a specific book of the Bible and works their way through it, from beginning to end.
 At 12:30 p.m., the group shares a pot-luck lunch.
 When Fr.
 Rich is unable to lead the sessions, Dee Hawthorne the moderates the session.